-Ghana Card: Benefits and All info about Ghana’s Ultimate Card
+Ghana Card: Registration, Benefits and All You Should Know

-The ID card, dubbed Ghana Card, is meant to be the primary ID card that citizens will use to access all services in the country, including even traveling within the West African sub-region.
+The ID card, dubbed Ghana Card, is meant to be the primary ID card that citizens will use to access all services in the country, including even travelling within the West African sub-region.

 It will be the only valid ID for application for a bank account, passport, telephone number, property acquisition, drivers license and much more.